 - In “Bliss” Miss Fulton betrays Bertha’s love and the boy and the girl in the park ridicule Miss Brill’s illusion.

-What other kinds of stories feature an apparent utopia?
+What other kinds of stories feature a snail under the leaf setting?

-As depicted so clearly in the opening scene to the Netflix series Riverdale, the apparent utopia looks beautiful to the tourist or to the casual observer but awful things are happening just beneath the surface.
-The voice over which accompanies the opening scene of Riverdale is a perfect description of the apparent utopia.
+As depicted so clearly in the opening scene to the Netflix series Riverdale, the snail under the leaf setting looks beautiful to the tourist or to the casual observer but awful things are happening just beneath the surface.
+The voice over which accompanies the opening scene of Riverdale is a perfect description of the utopia which is no such thing.

 Below is a description of Pines, which came through in a BookBub email.
-The copy describes your classic apparent utopia:
+The copy describes your classic snail under the leaf setting:

 The Wall Street Journal bestselling mystery that became a hit TV show!
 Ethan is sent to a small town to locate two missing federal agents — but something terrible is lurking behind its picturesque veneer… “A thrill and surprise on every page” (Hugh Howey)

-The apparent utopia is a descendent of The Fall plot, which is as old as language itself:
+The snail under the leaf setting is a descendent of The Fall plot, which is as old as language itself: